atxsinn3r/atxsinn3r.github.io/writeups/BAP2 Video/README.md

 And it was out, and it achieved what I wanted it to achieve.
 It was cool.
 I also learned that even the NSA's TAO (Tailored Access Operations) unit was developing the same thing called FOXACID.
 From I can tell it was a bigger codebase.
 Of course, Metasploit's Browser Autopwn 2 was no match to that, but that leak confirmed I was seeing a need that the NSA was seeing, and I was pretty happy with that idea.

 Like I said, I was pretty passionate with this thing.
 So I made a video about it, but the PR team rejected it.
 I remember it was because I had Jacob Appelbaum's footage in it and he was considered a controversial person, so my video was considered political.
 I didn't want to fight this too much but it was just misunderstood.
 I made this video with my heart and soul emphasizing that browser threats were emerging and it was serious.
+And I used a mix of footages to express what I wanted to say.
+They were my words.

 That was about 12 years ago.

-I go back to Metasploit's codebase, it's just like walking into a house that I left a long time ago.
-And everything is just like the way it was.
-Nothing has changed.
-Did this effort all die with me when I left?
 All this should be pretty harmless by now.
 So here I am.
 I finally let go a piece of history, a museum piece, that I secretly kept with me for 12 years:

 https://www.youtube.com/watch?v=oGaFUWiN3nU